sjkingo-archive/simpleblog/filters/README.md

 Overview
 --------

-A filter, if activated (see below), applies to an entry at various points during generation.
+A filter, if enabled (see below), applies to an entry at various points during generation.
 There are two points that a filter may register to be applied to:

 * `entry_body`: passes the filter over each entry's body before it is templated
 * `html_file`: passes the filter over the generated HTML file